 Local Authority Governors:

-Authority governors are appointed by the local authority which maintains the school, in our case this is Cumbria.
+Local Authority governors are appointed by the governing board.
 Sometimes potential authority governors approach Cumbria LA and ask to be allocated to a particular Governing Body but, in practice, such governors are usually recommended by ourselves and then approved by the LA.

 Community governors are appointed by the Governing Body to represent community interests.
 They can be people who live or work in the local community or anyone else who is committed to the success of our school.

 The head teacher of a school automatically becomes a governor at the time of appointment unless they inform the Governing Body that they do not want to be a member.
 Our head teacher is a governor and this ensures a really productive working relationship.
 Other staff members are elected by and from the whole teaching and non-teaching staff.
 Staff governors may not continue to be governors if they cease to be employed by us.

 |Name||Category||Responsibilities||Term of Office||GB Meetings attended Last Academic Year||GB Meeting Attended This Academic Year|

 |Lynn Huddart||Local Authority||Sports Premium/Health & Safety||September 2020 - September 2024||1/3|